pygame/pygame/doc/capi/sdlbase.rst

   Tries to convert the PyObject to a Uint8 and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint16FromObj (PyObject *obj, Uint16 *val)

   Tries to convert the PyObject to a Uint16 and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int Sint16FromObj (PyObject *obj, Sint16 *val)

   Tries to convert the PyObject to a Sint16 and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint32FromObj (PyObject *obj, Uint32 *val)

   Tries to convert the PyObject to a Uint32 and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint8FromSeqIndex (PyObject *obj, Py_ssize_t index, Uint8 *val)